 Copyright Public Domain Issues

-Contact us if you are facing legal issues involving public domain, DMCA takedown, YouTube Law, or General Copyright Infringement of Social Media disputes.
-We can be reached at (877) 276-5084 of by emailing us through our contact form.
+Contact us if you are facing legal issues involving the public domain, DMCA takedown, YouTube Law, or General Copyright Infringement of Social Media disputes.
+We can be reached at (877) 276-5084 or by emailing us through our contact form.

-Blog is written by Tomas Braly - Texas A&M graduate.
+The blog is written by Tomas Braly - a Texas A&M graduate.